 These basic principles are difficult to follow during midday traffic and on congested highways.
 Instead, drivers rely on assertiveness to get where they need to be.
 Assertiveness risks a ticket or worse, an auto collision.
 Texas has failure to yield laws in place with the intent to reduce these risks.

 As soon as a driver is allowed their license, common yield sites and rules are explained.
 For example, if you are at a green light turning left, you are required to yield to oncoming traffic going straight.
 This means permitting other traffic to go first.
 Texas Transportation Code 545.153 specifically applies to entering a stop or yield intersection.

 If under any of these circumstances, a collision does not occur, a police office may still write the driver a ticket when failing to yield as required to do so.
 Penalties will also be charged when the driver’s failure to lead is the direct cause of a traffic collision.

 For your safety and the safety of others, it is important to follow yielding laws and requirements.
 Your legal record is also cause for concern.
 If declared under trial that you are responsible for the offense, failure to yield in Texas is punishable by fines, points on your license, and could affect your insurance rate.

 Depending on the offense, you may also receive points on your license and your insurance company could choose to increase your rates.
 If you feel you are not responsible, or failure to lead was not broken, a lawyer can help you defend your case.

 Failure to lead can be a serious moving violation, but yielding by nature can be considered a complex area to define.
-An experienced Dallas accident attorney could help you support possible defenses such as, the police officer record of events was incorrect, the other driver’s record of events was incorrect, or you did in fact have the right of way.
+An experienced accident attorney could help you support possible defenses such as, the police officer record of events was incorrect, the other driver’s record of events was incorrect, or you did in fact have the right of way.
 With serious fines and increased insurance rates applicable, having a lawyer to defend your case can decrease lifelong consequences.
-Contact a Texas traffic attorney today.
+Contact a Dallas personal injury attorney today.